About Using a Custom “From” Address

 The email address you use to send email messages from Qualtrics has a large effect on your email deliverability and open rates.
 By default, emails sent through Qualtrics come from the email@example.com email address.
 If this does not work for your studies, you can change the address in three ways:

 Qualtrics “From” Addresses

 Qualtrics owns a set of email domains (relevant domains listed below).
 We can send email messages from any of these domains and maintain high email deliverability.
-If we were to send email messages from an email domain that we do not own, email providers like Gmail and Yahoo will mark the emails as potentially fraudulent, and the emails would likely end up in the junk folder.
+If we were to send email messages from an email domain that we do not own, email providers like Gmail and Yahoo will mark the emails as potentially fraudulent and the emails would likely end up in an individual’s junk or spam folder.